alexteghipco/brainSurfer/README.md

 (forthcoming)

 *Followup note* Load your own surface file as long as it's a NIFTI file that follows the conventions used by Freesurfer/freeview.
 If you're a brainVoyager-er you may convert a volume space NIFTI file from TAL space to MNI space from inside brainSurfer (see the conversion menu tab).
-You can them import this file into surface space and manipulate it in brainSurfer.
+You can them "import" or transform this file into surface space and manipulate it in brainSurfer.

 2) Edit your underlay
 - You can always come back to this later, but now that you have an underlay loaded, you can change some of its properties.
 One thing we can do, is edit the color of sulci and gyri.
 Navigate to the surface tab in the menu and select edit sulci/gyri colors.
 The first color you select wil correspond to the gyri and the second to the sulci (you can see this referenced in the title of the colorpicker GUI that pops up).